cmss13-devs/web/rules/rules.md

     - Ship evacuation mutinies do not REQUIRE ahelps, however it is recommended to ahelp before or after to make intentions known to staff.
 - Ship evacuation refusal mutinies must provide at least one chance for the Commander to authorise evacuation, and must use minimum force to succeed.
     - No terminating the entire CIC because the Commander doesn't want to evacuate.

----

-# Rules Clarification

-In most cases, the management team releases rulings on borderline/questionable rule breaks and releases them as rule clarification.
-These are generally not meant to be read all in one go but should be relied upon to check what isn't or is allowed if you are about to do it.

-The wiki & main Colonial Marines discord both contain a repository for these rule clarifications, that allow a player to understand if something borderline (in terms of rules) is allowed or not.
-So it's recommended:
-- If the main colonial marine discord is easily accessible to you, you frequently check the [#rule-clarification](https://discord.com/channels/150315577943130112/799876013680492544) channel for new & singular historic rulings.
-- You use the wiki page - [Rules Clarification](https://cm-ss13.com/wiki/Rules_Clarification) - for viewing long-standing rulings with quality of life improvements over the standard discord formatting.